goma/goma/docs/material_file/moment_properties/moment_time_integration.rst

 parameters are as follows:

 STANDARD
     Name of the method for time-stepping in the standard formulation.
 This is the default when this card is absent.

-    * <float> - set but unused for Standard TAYLOR_GALERKIN
+TAYLOR_GALERKIN
     Name of the method for time-stepping in using the Implicit Taylor-Galerkin formulation.
-    * <float> - a number between 0. and 1.; a value of 1. corresponds to **TAYLOR_GALERKIN**

 ------------
 Examples